Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Background and Motivation

-\item \emph{Unexpected Revert.} In a smart contract, if some operations unfortunately fail, the whole transaction will revert.
-So the attacker could deliberately make some operations fail for the purpose of denial of service (DoS).
-This is also termed \emph{DoS with revert} in \cite{consensys}.
+\item \emph{Unexpected Revert (UR)} In a smart contract, some operations may unfortunately fail.
+This can lead to two main impact: 1) the gas (i.e., the fee of executing an operation in Ethereum platform) of the transaction is wasted; 2) the transaction will be reverted, i.e., the denial of service (DoS).
+The denial of service attack is also termed "DoS with revert" in~\cite{consensys}.
+The attacker could deliberately make some operations fail for the purpose DoS.
+For example, some functions recursively send ethers to an array of users.
+If one of these calls fails, the whole transaction will be reverted.
+An attacker can deliberately fail this transaction to achieve a denial-of-service attack.

-\item \emph{Self-destruct Abusing.} This vulnerability allows the attackers to forcibly send Ether without triggering its fall-back function.
+\item \emph{Self-destruct Abusing (SD)} This vulnerability allows the attackers to forcibly send Ether without triggering its fall-back function.
 Normally, the contracts place important logic in the fall-back function or making calculations based on a contract's balance.
 However, this could be bypassed via the \codeff{self-destruct} contract method that allows a user to specify a beneficiary to send any excess ether \cite{consensys}.
+That is, a vulnerable contract is prone to being exploited to transfer all money to attacker' account meanwhile shut down the service.

 \end{enumerate}